Did you know that anytime you share your link or link to a piece of content…

 - Ouo.io (decided to add this later, in the 2nd test phase)

-LinkShrink and Ouo.io (how do they even pronounce this name?!) are relatively smaller services and new in business comparing to the other two.
+Ouo.io (how do they even pronounce this name?!) are a relatively smaller service and new in business comparing to the others.

 I included them in the test because of good payout rates and my curiosity about their performance as they fight with two strong players and want to earn themselves the biggest possible slice of this cake.